siyuyuan/siyuyuan.github.io/content/publication/a-good-pun-is-its-own-reword-can-large-language-models-understand-puns/index.md

 introduce new evaluation methods and metrics that are better suited to the in-context learning paradigm of LLMs.
 These new metrics offer a more rigorous assessment of an LLM's ability to understand puns and align more closely with human cognition than previous metrics.
-Our findings reveal the "lazy pun generation" pattern and identify the primary challenges LLMs encounter in understanding puns."
+Our findings reveal the lazy pun generation pattern and identify the primary challenges LLMs encounter in understanding puns."
 slides: ""
 url_pdf: https://arxiv.org/abs/2404.13599